programacion-versionado-semantico

 Document versions

-If you are more or less rigorous, you will set some rules to designate each version.
-For example, you put a v1, v2 at the end, or the date, or whatever.
-If not, you will end up like in the joke… ‘final_document’, ‘final_document_now_yes’ 😉.
+If you are more or less rigorous, you will set some rules for naming each version.
+For example, you put v1, v2 at the end, or the date, or whatever.
+If not, you’ll end up like in the joke… ‘document_final’, ‘document_final_now_really’ 😉.

-Working with versions is always something complicated, and it requires rigor and care.
-In general, it requires you to have a series of rules or norms and to follow them strictly.
+Working with versions is always complicated and requires rigor and care.
+In general, it requires you to have a set of rules or norms and follow them strictly.

 As I said, versioning exists in many fields.
-It exists in documents, it exists in manufacturing plans.
-Each sector has its own tools to manage versioning.
+It exists in documents, it exists in manufacturing blueprints.
+Each sector has its own tools for managing versioning.

 However, in software development, version control is even more important.
 This is because if something is modified, there is a very real possibility that your program will stop working.

-Technically speaking, versioning refers to the assignment of labels or numbers to the different modifications of the software as it is developed and updated.
+Speaking technically, versioning refers to the assignment of tags or numbers to the different modifications of software as it is developed and updated.

-Each version represents a specific state of the project at a given moment (this may include changes, improvements, or fixes compared to previous versions).
+Each version represents a specific state of the project at a given time (this may include changes, improvements, or fixes compared to previous versions).

 Version management is very relevant (essential?) for the reliability of software in large-scale projects.
 Both for: